With the massive options, which call analytics method is best for your agency or business?

-Call analytics give businesses and marketers detailed phone call information.
+Using a call analytics method gives businesses and marketers detailed phone call information.
 The data can show what happens BEFORE a phone call.
-You see caller and company representative behavior DURING phone calls.
+You see the caller and the company representative behavior DURING phone calls.
 And even know actions AFTER a phone call.
 But call analytics that only uses keyword spotting simply do not work.

-Call analytics take keywords and phrases and then deciphers consumer behavior.
+Call analytics takes keywords and phrases and then deciphers consumer behavior.
 More advanced call analytics produce valuable call metrics and indicators.
-Reports consolidate call data that smart marketers and businesses use to optimize call conversions and save missed opportunities.
+Reports merge call data that smart marketers and businesses use to optimize call conversions and save missed opportunities.